-Applications for the 2021 Seidel Scholars Grant are now open.
-Applications are due by April 4 at 11:55pm, and applicants should expect to receive the committee’s decision by mid May 2021.
+Applications for the 2022 Seidel Scholars Grant were due April 1, and applicants should expect to receive the committee’s decision by the end of April 2022.

 The Seidel Scholars Grant sponsors innovative and novel professional experiences designed by the applicant, essentially allowing students to create their own “non-traditional internship”.
 Each professional experience should result in a tangible final project.
 This project should creatively put some aspect of the student’s major (methodologies, research interests, etc.) into practice.
 Previous examples of Seidel projects include writing poetry chapbooks, illustrating comic books, curating museum exhibits, filming documentaries, and researching family histories.